BiDAlab/xLongSignDB/README.md

 ## DESCRIPTION OF xLongSignDB

 The dataset comprises the on-line signature data of the 29 common users to the BiosecurID and the Biosecure databases.
-These two signature subsets were acquired in a 15 month time span and present some unique features that make them especially suited for aging evaluation of on-line signature recognition systems [PONE2013].
+These two signature subsets were acquired in a 15 month time span and present some unique features that make them especially suited for aging evaluation of on-line signature recognition systems [IET2019].
 The general time distribution of the different sessions of the database is shown in Fig. 1.

 ![](http://atvs.ii.uam.es/atvs/xLongSignDB.jpg )
 Figure 1.
-General time diagram of the different acquisition sessions that conform the ATVS On-Line Signature Long-Term DB.
+General time diagram of the different acquisition sessions that form the xLongSignDB.

 #### __The BiosecurID Signature Subset [PAA2010]__

 It comprises 16 original signatures per user (29 users).

-Samples were captured in 4 separate acquisition sessions (named BID1, BID2, BID3 and BID4 in Fig. 1).
+Samples were captured in 4 separate acquisition sessions (named S1, S2, S3 and S4 in Fig. 1).

 The sessions were captured leaving a two month interval between them, in a controlled and supervised office-like scenario.